 WENDY: Whew.
 Give me your hand.

-Despite the prevalence of photos, cameras are not often themselves observed.
+Despite the prevalence of photos, cameras are only observed twice.
 There is the camera with the man in the spectator shoes at the beginning.
 Here, Wendy's carrying a Polaroid calls to mind the "Camera Walk" in that she has told Danny they need to walk now.

-This is the last we'll see of the camera and the toy gun.
+This is the last we'll see of the Polaroid camera and the toy gun.

 As I mentioned earlier, we see that Danny is not wearing the blue overalls, red sweater and blue plaid shirt that he had been wearing during his earlier cycling about and through the lounge, supposedly that morning.